JIllWesterfelhaus/Node-Jest-Inquirer-EmployeeSummary/README.md

 This app takes input from user via node, runs tests, and generates a roster of employees on a team.

 ## Motivation
-This is an assignment for Northwestern university's Coding Bootcamp.
+This is an assignment for Northwestern University's Coding Bootcamp.

+## User Story

+AS A manager
+I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to emails and GitHub profiles

 ## Contributors
 This was built by Jill Westerfelhaus, with assistance from her tutor, Daniel Masters.